remla25-team12/operation/README.md

 | Code Quality                 | **Excellent**   | Our project applies multiple linters and implements at least one custom pylint rule.     |
 | Automated Tests              | **Excellent**   | Test coverage is automatically measured.                                                 |
 | Continuous Training          | **Excellent**   | Test adequacy score and test coverage are added and automatically updated in the README. |

+## Assignment 5

+### Installing Istio

+Note: The Helm chart has Istio configurations enabled (gateway, virtual service, and destination rules) but Istio itself must be installed first using the steps above.